 Here's what's topping the charts this December, and how to get those much-deserved bonus points into your frequent flyer account!

 1. American Express Platinum business, personal charge cards

-Bring your business a little Christmas joy with AMEX's continuing offer of 120,000 bonus Velocity points on its Platinum Business Card – but even if you're not an entrepreneur, you won't miss out thanks to a similar offer of 80,000 bonus Velocity points with the personal version of the same card, the AMEX Platinum Charge Card.
+Bring your business a little Christmas joy with AMEX's offer of 150,000 bonus Velocity points on its Platinum Business Card – but even if you're not an entrepreneur, you won't miss out thanks to an offer of 80,000 bonus Velocity points with the personal version of the same card, the AMEX Platinum Charge Card.

-Business owners need to apply by January 31 2018, spend at least $5,000 on purchases within the first two months and pay a $1,500 annual fee, unlocking 120,000 Membership Rewards Ascent Premium points which can be converted to Velocity at a 1:1 rate.
+Business owners need to apply by March 29 2018, spend at least $5,000 on purchases within the first three months and pay a $1,500 annual fee, unlocking 150,000 Membership Rewards Ascent Premium points which can be converted to Velocity at a 1:1 rate.

 Or, when applying for the personal card, a lower spend of $1,500 is required within the first three months to receive 80,000 Membership Rewards Ascent Premium points, on-par with 80,000 Velocity points, aside a $1,200 annual fee.

 Depending on where you spend, you can also earn up to three Velocity points per dollar charged to the personal Platinum card (such as at most Australian restaurants), and up to two Velocity points per dollar spent on the Business Platinum Card (such as on airfares for employees and hotel bills).

 2. Virgin Money's Virgin Australia Velocity High Flyer Card

 For earning points where AMEX isn't accepted, Virgin Money's Velocity High Flyer Visa Signature credit card clocks in at $289/year with up to 80,000 bonus Velocity points on the side, credited to your account over a five-month period.